treeverse/lakeFS/docs/reference/cli.md

 {:.no_toc}

 ```
+      --allow-empty-message   allow an empty commit message (default true)
       --from string           prefix to read from (e.g. "s3://bucket/sub/path/"). must not be in a storage namespace
   -h, --help                  help for import
-  -m, --message string   commit message (default "Import objects")
+  -m, --message string        commit message
       --meta strings          key value pair in the form of key=value
       --no-progress           switch off the progress output
       --to string             lakeFS path to load objects into (e.g. "lakefs://repo/branch/sub/path/")
 ```